zeeduino/arduino-xc/HOWTO.md

 You can comment out these places where you have errors or warnings and aim to have your portbase compile clean, with no errors and warnings.

+Probably a place with the most issues will be the [pins_arduino.cpp](https://github.com/zeeduino/arduino-xc-portbase/blob/master/src/pins_arduino.cpp) file.
+This file contains constant definitions which are chip specific, and some may even not apply to your chip.
+All constants starting with **`LPC_`** and **`IOCON_`** are LPC chip specific and you can either replace them or define them as **`0`** at this point.
+You will have to come up with values here that are specific for your chip.
+More on that later.

 Once the portbase project is set up and ready, it's time to create a basic Arduino sketch we will use to check our HAL implementation progress.